Despite its peace, Christchurch painfully used to trauma

 “The strength of the ties among the people that live in the communities, that is going to be the measure of the recovery,” she said.

 Coming together to support others and to remember was a key part of the recovery then.
-In the days and weeks after the quake struck, strangers would stop each other in the street, often embrace and ask, “Are you OK.”
+In the days and weeks after the quake struck, strangers would stop each other in the street, often embrace and ask, “Are you OK?”

 At the time of the earthquake, Tani was working at the group he founded — the Christchurch Refugee Resettlement and Resource Centre — to help other refugees settle and to build new lives.